Sound of the Saints

-Sound of the Saints is the tenth and final studio album by Audio Adrenaline and their only album to be released without any original members in the lineup.
+Sound of the Saints is the tenth and final studio album by Audio Adrenaline and their only album to be released with no original members in the lineup.
 Fair Trade Services alongside Columbia Records released the album on May 4, 2015.
 Audio Adrenaline worked with Seth Mosley in the production of this album.

 Background

 This album follows their 2013 album, Kings & Queens, that was released by Fair Trade Services alongside Columbia Records, just like this album.
-The album is scheduled for release on May 4, 2015, and it will be their tenth studio album.
+The album was released on May 4, 2015, and is their tenth and final studio album.